Suyashtnt/personal-website/src/lib/posts/sveltekit-guide-part-2.md

         todos = todos.filter(todo => todo.id !== id)
     }

-    // while we could just use window.crypto.randomUUID() directly,
+    // While we could just use window.crypto.randomUUID() directly,
     // it may lead to collisions.
 So we'll just recursively call
     // the function until we get a unique id.
     //